ManahilMasroor/habitable-planets/README.md

 # habitable-planets
-Finding Habitable Planets by parsing Kepler's list of exoplanets on Node.Js
+Finding Habitable Planets by parsing Kepler's list of exoplanets using Node.Js

 # Built With:
 Node.JS